weijiej2964/sep11-freedom-project/entries/entry05.md

     })
   })
 ```
-I take the deleteDoc functon and input db which is database and the collection and the id to choose the specific document then the document will be deleted however to make the card disappear as well I select the document and the use the .remove() function.
+I take the deleteDoc function and input db which is database and the collection and the id to choose the specific document then the document will be deleted however to make the card disappear as well I select the document and then use the .remove() function.

 ### EDP

 I am currently on the 5th and 6th step of my engineering design process.
 I have created my minimum viable product prototype and tested it for error.
-The product's core system is working however it could be improved by making a better design as well as refactoring exisiting code.
-I next step is to refactor the code and try to add Auth so that instead of a ananomous product we have username.
+The product's core system is working however it could be improved by making a better design as well as refactoring existing code.
+My next step is to refactor the code and try to add Auth so that instead of an anonymous product we have a username.

 ### Skills

-Throughout this process I have improve my debugging skills because creating a prototype comes with many errors such as elements sometimes get all deleted at once and sometimes adding new code will invalidate the other codes.
-Therefore I have adapted a habit with looking in the console for errors and then finding out the reason behind each error.
+Throughout this process I have improved my debugging skills because creating a prototype comes with many errors such as elements sometimes get all deleted at once and sometimes adding new code will invalidate the other codes.
+Therefore I have adapted a habit of looking in the console for errors and then finding out the reason behind each error.

 I also developed my skill in research as many bugs are common and websites such as stack overflow is a great community for asking questions and reaching for help.
 Another way is through researching documentations and tutorials to help figure certain bugs out.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)